Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Another cost-reducing option is the Prior Learning Assessment (PLA) — the process where a university evaluates your relevant work or life experiences to determine what might qualify for college credit.
 Eligible experiences can include on-the-job training, industry certifications, standardized exams, military service or life-based skills.
 Unlike most universities, University of Phoenix does not charge for PLA.
 To learn more, visit our Prior Learning Assessment page.

 Conway says of PLA, “You'll most likely need to provide documentation to demonstrate your experience and knowledge.
-But this can be time well spent since it could result in credits earned at no additional cost.”
+But this can be time well spent since it could result in credits earned at no financial obligation.”

 No matter how you choose to save, many options are available to support your dreams of attending college, both in-person and online.